openziti/ziti-doc/docfx_project/ziti/clients/tunneler.md

 services and forward that traffic over the Ziti overlay instead of the underlay network.
 There are two basic modes a tunneler operate in: seamless and proxy.
 A seamless tunneler will transparently intercept traffic via IPv4 address or DNS whereas a tunneler in proxy mode works as a proxy.
 Seamless mode is transparent to existing services and applications.
-Proxy mode is not as transparent at all.
+Proxy mode is not transparent at all.
 It requires applications to send traffic to the localhost proxy specifically.
-This means when running in proxy mode - it does not do any intercepting at all.
+This means when running in proxy mode it does not do any intercepting at all.

-Here you can learn about the
-ways each tunneler operates and see the similarities as well as any differences.
+Ziti provides tunnelers for each major operating system.

 [!include[](./linux.md)]